At a Glance

 Why Get Tested?

-To determine whether you have CYP2C9 and/or VKORC1 genetic variations and are likely to need lower or higher than average doses of the anticoagulant warfarin
+To determine whether you have CYP2C9 and/or VKORC1 genetic variations and are likely to need lower, or less commonly, higher than average doses of the "blood-thinning" drug (anticoagulant) warfarin

 When to Get Tested?